stakeme-team/story-validators-race/wave-2/submissions/sSelmann/submission-general-task-2.md

 ## Application Link
 You can access the web application here: [https://krews.xyz/snapshots/story](https://krews.xyz/snapshots/story)

-## How to Use the Web Application
+## Web Application Features

-1. **Navigate to the Application**
-   Go to the [Story Snapshot Website by Krews](https://krews.xyz/snapshots/story) in your web browser.

-2. **Choose the Snapshot Type**
-   The application provides two types of snapshots:
+- User-friendly interface.
+- **Pruned** and archived snapshot options.
+- Setup commands.
+- Users can apply their own node configurations using the custom configuration menu.
+In this way, they can easily advance the installation without having to make manual changes to the commands they copied.
-   - **Prunned**: Contains only the most recent state of the blockchain.
+- `Inside the snapshot` menu allows users to view the contents of the snapshot.
-   - **Archive**: Contains a complete history of the blockchain.

-3. **View Snapshot Details**
-   The application will display the latest snapshot details, including:
+- The application will display the latest snapshot details, including:
    - **Story Version**
    - **Geth Version**
    - **Snapshot Date**